Nurudeen38/nurudeen38/README.md

  <h2 align="center">Hi there 👋, I'm Nurudeen!</h2>

-Exposed♛ to building professional websites🖥 and front-end applications 💻.
-Skilled in Frontend Technologies✍️ such as Angular, Nextjs, Remix, Node, React.js, Redux, EcmaScript, JavaScript, HTML, CSS, Bootstrap, Flexbox, .GitHub for web and window-based applications.
+Expert at building professional websites🖥 and front-end applications 💻.
+Skilled in Frontend Technologies✍️ such as Angular, Nextjs, React(18), Nodejs, Remix

 Responsibilities-
-Developing new user-facing features using React.js Building reusable components and front-end libraries for future use Translating designs into high quality code
+Developing new user-facing features using React.js Building reusable components and front-end libraries for future use.
+Translating designs into high quality code
 Optimizing components for maximum performance Optimizing performance of the application.
-Troubleshooting the bugs
+Troubleshooting the bugs.

 Skills-
 Strong proficiency in JavaScript and the JavaScript object model